Just Chill™ Double Mauve camellia. Photo by: Proven Winners

 Exposure:

-Part shade to full shade.
+Partial shade to full shade.
 Most prefer dappled light, but a few varieties need (or tolerate) more sun than others.
 In general, red-flowered varieties can withstand more sun than white varieties.

 Bloom time:

-Different varieties of camellias bloom from late fall to mid-spring.
 Stagger plantings of early, mid- and late varieties and you can have flowers from November through April or May.
-C. sasanqua tends to bloom earlier, mid-fall to early winter.
-C. japonica blooms from mid-winter to spring.
-Hybrid bloom times will vary depending on variety.

 Flower color and characteristics:

 Beautiful flowers, mainly white and shades of pink or red, and various combinations.
-They come in various shapes: anemone, single, semi-double, formal double, rose-form double and peony form.
+They come in various shapes: anemone, single, semi-double, formal double, rose-form, double, and peony form.

 Life span: